Memorizing numbers.

 In other words, to use a variable, you must give it a name.

-In C, naming a variable is called declaring a variable.
+In C, the act of assigning a name to a variable is called declaring the variable.

-To declare a variable, use the following writing style
+To declare a variable, you can use the following syntax:

-The type name is the name of the type of number you want to remember.
+Name is a name that describes a type of number you want to remember.

-A variable name, as the name implies, is the name you give to a variable.
+A variable name is, as the name suggests, the name given to a variable.

-Yes, this is exactly the same as how function names are named.
+Yes, this is exactly the same as how to name functions in function names.

-Once you know all this, you can declare variables.
+Now that you know this much, you can declare variables.

-The following program declares a variable value of type int (integer value).
+The following program declares a variable named value of type int (integer).

-Variables can basically only be declared at the beginning of a function.
+Variable declarations can generally only be done at the beginning of a function.

-For example, you cannot declare a variable as follows
+For example, you cannot declare variables like this.

-This program will cause an error if run.
+This program will result in an error when run.

-If you bring the variable declaration part to the top, it will work.
+Moving the variable declarations to the beginning will make it work.

 In other words, to use a variable, you must give it a name.

-In C, naming a variable is called declaring a variable.
+In C, the act of assigning a name to a variable is called declaring the variable.

-To declare a variable, use the following writing style
+To declare a variable, you can use the following syntax:

-The type name is the name of the type of number you want to remember.
+Name is a name that describes a type of number you want to remember.

-A variable name, as the name implies, is the name you give to a variable.
+A variable name is, as the name suggests, the name given to a variable.

 2. Numbers cannot be used as the first character.